rodrigocormanich/autobench/README.md

 ****

 # Autobench User's Manual:
-The Users Manual can be downloaded in [cormanich.iqm.unicamp.br]
+The Users Manual can be downloaded in https://cormanich.iqm.unicamp.br
 ****